argodev/argodev.github.io/_drafts/gua-trip-06.md

 ## Swimming

-Back a the hotel, we had group time in the pool and hot tub.
+Back at the hotel, we had group time in the pool and hot tub.
 I sat on the side, working through my thoughts I found myself thrilled that the kids (from all of the families) were getting along so well and seemed to truly enjoy being together.
 I also enjoyed watching the other parents interact not only with their children, but also ours.

 {% include gallery id="gallery7" caption="Pool and Hotel views" %}